shreymahendru/floater/README.md

 # floater

+A framework that floats over flutter as a higher level construct to provide architecture and structure for complex flutter apps.
-Flutter framework with helpers that floats on top of flutter to make flutter development simple and elegant as a floater 🏀.
+This will make flutter app development simple and elegant as Steph Curry's floater 🏀.

 ## Features:
 1. Scoped Navigation.
 2. Service Location.
-3. Validation framework.
+3. Validation Framework.
-4. Defensive Framework.
+4. Defensive Programming.
 5. Storage Service.
+6. Helpful Extensions.
+7. Widget base classes.

 Check out the example Todo application to see these features in action, [here.](./example/lib/main.dart)